 To bake the cake layer I used a cake pan of 23 cm (9 inch) diameter.
 Please note the baking time of the cake will differ with a differently sized pan.
 You will know your cake is ready when you insert a toothpick in the center of the cake and it comes out clean.

-Here is the recipe for the easy & healthy carrot cake:
+And this is how to make the easy & healthy carrot cake:

 Easy & Healthy Carrot Cake